backstage/backstage/.changeset/honest-planets-sin.md

 '@backstage/plugin-scaffolder-backend': minor
 ---

-**BREAKING** Fixed bug in `publish:github` action that didn't permit to add users as collaborators.
+Fixed bug in `publish:github` action that didn't permit to add users as collaborators.
 This fix required changing the way parameters are passed to the action.
-In order to add a team as collaborator, now you must use the `team` field instead of `username`.
+In order to add a team as collaborator, now you must use the `team` field instead of `user`.
-In order to add a user as collaborator, you must use the `username` field.
+In order to add a user as collaborator, you must use the `user` field.

+It's still possible to use the field `username` but is deprecated in favor of `team`.

 ```yaml
 - id: publish